spree/api.spreecommerce.com/content/v1/taxonomies.md

 ## List taxonomies

-To get a list of all the taxonomies -- including their root nodes and the immediate children for the root node -- , make a request like this:
+To get a list of all the taxonomies, including their root nodes and the immediate children for the root node, make a request like this:

     GET /api/taxonomies